Edward Hastings Ford: Radio

 Ford became a panelist on a comedy quiz show called Stop Me If You've Heard This One, which ran from October 1939 to March 1940.
 Shortly after that show ended Ford was inspired to create the similar but far more successful Can You Top This?, which co-starred friends and colleagues Joe Laurie, Jr. and Harry Hershfield.
 Can You Top This? ran on local radio in New York for two years until being picked up nationally by NBC, where it ran for another twelve years.

 There were two television versions of the show, the first version ran on ABC from October 1950 to March 1951; the second, which premiered January 26, 1970 (the day before Ford's death), aired in first-run syndication only eight months.

 Personal life

+Ford lived in the town of Southold for his entire life.

-Ford's first wife died in 1957.
+Ford's first wife Harriet Fauth Lavinia died in 1957.
 He married Louise Grace July 11, 1957.

 Death

-Ford died at Eastern Long Island Hospital in Greenport, Suffolk County, New York on January 27, 1970 of lung cancer and throat cancer.
+Ford died at Eastern Long Island Hospital in Greenport, Suffolk County, New York, on January 27, 1970, of lung cancer and throat cancer.